alexsanduk/pLyX/README.md

 * You ready to [setup LyX](#setup-lyx).

 ### Mac OS X
+* Get package:
+  * download zipped version of this package [here](https://github.com/alexsanduk/pLyX/archive/master.zip).
+  * unzip the archive to a convenient location.
+  * Launch terminal and go to the root of the unzipped folder (should contain file `requirements.txt`).
 * Python:
   * Check that you have Python installed by running `python` in terminal.
 Normally Mac OS X comes with Python preinstalled.
   * Check that you have pip installed by running in terminal `pip freeze`.
 If not install with `sudo easy_install pip`.